Markssssssss/VeriSafe/README.md

 ## 🌟 Overview

 **VeriSafe** is a privacy-first age verification system deployed on Sepolia Testnet.
+Inspired by the privacy risks faced during rental and property purchase processes, where sensitive personal information such as age, income, and credit scores are often unnecessarily exposed to intermediaries and agencies, VeriSafe addresses this fundamental privacy concern.

+The project was conceived to protect users' personal data while still allowing verification of eligibility thresholds.
 It allows users to prove they meet age requirements (18+ years) without exposing their actual age value.
 The entire verification process uses FHE technology, ensuring that sensitive personal data remains encrypted throughout the computation.

 ### Core Value Proposition